Mya-mori/memo/README.md

 # There are memos what i have learned
-most of all are wrriten in  Japanese
+most are wrriten in  Japanese